 - Developed, owned, and managed by the residents.

-- Designed to enhance a small town, extended-family
+- Designed to engender a small-town, extended-family atmosphere and neighborhood solidarity.

 - Multi-generational, mixed income families and singles.

 - Sustainable use of resources such as community gardens, workshops, recreational areas.

 - Coho/US The Cohousing Association of the United States (Coho/US) actively promotes the development of cohousing and other intentional communities.
 Their Web site is a great source for information about the cohousing process and about communities in the United States.

 - CoHousing Partners CoHousing Partners works with future residents to create socially vibrant and environmentally sustainable communities.
 Our clients are given the opportunity to envision, plan and create their own neighborhoods, supported by the leading professionals in the field.

 - McCamant & Durrett Architects An architecture and consulting firm with offices in Berkeley and Nevada City, California.
 Since 1987, the firm has provided complete architectural services for a wide range of clients and is well known internationally for the design of cohousing communities.